Arjunbadola/arjunbadola.github.io/_posts/2020-10-18-Revisited: A New Perspective on Startups.md

 ## Inshort

 When you decide to start a startup always consider three things: Opportunity cost, your expertise, and value of your idea.
-Plus, even after that always have a backup plan as you don’t know what you don’t know.
+Even after that always have a backup plan as you don’t know what you don’t know.